-We seem to be living in a culture where we need to be connected.
+We’re living in a culture where we need to be connected.
 Always.
-We're constantly glancing at the little screens we carry with us.
+We’re constantly glancing at the little screens we carry with us.
 We constantly tweet, stream, check in.

 We’re overcome with an anxiety over missing out.
 We need to bask in the glow of our smartphones, tablets, monitors 24/7.
 Or so it seems.